kflihan/tafqit/README.md

   },

-Some of the units's Gender is neutral, such as the definition of an percentage:
+Some of the units's Gender is neutral, such as the definition of the percentage:

   {
     'unitCode': TafqitUnitCode.percent,

     'comprehensiveUnit': 'بالمئة', // for neutral units we used comprehensiveUnit as unit name and Plural form

     'unit': '',
     'unitPlural': '',
     'unitMaxValue': 0,